Soy sauce

-Soy sauce in its current form was created about 2,200 years ago during the Western Han dynasty of ancient China, and it has spread throughout East and Southeast Asia where it is used in cooking and as a condiment.
+Soy sauce was created in its current form about 2,200 years ago during the Western Han dynasty of ancient China.
+Since then, it has become an important ingredient in East and Southeast Asian cooking as well as a condiment worldwide.

 Use and storage

 Soy sauce can be added directly to food, and is used as a dip or salt flavor in cooking.
 It is often eaten with rice, noodles, and sushi or sashimi, or can also be mixed with ground wasabi for dipping.
-Bottles of soy sauce for salty seasoning of various foods are common on restaurant tables in many countries.
+Bottles of soy sauce for the salty seasoning of various foods are common on restaurant tables in many countries.
 Soy sauce can be stored at room temperature.